tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections, I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 Check pipeline output image in last section.

-I also keep a dequeue for last 10 frames and take their sum to create smooth bouding box and avoid jitter in video.
+I also keep a dequeue for last 10 frames and take their sum with a threshold to create smooth bouding box and avoid jitters in video.
 It also avoid glitches in car detection.

 ---